Ways To Increase Lung Capacity

 Exhale Slowly

-Environmental pollution and global warming expose your lungs to poisonous gases like sulphur dioxide (SO2), nitrogen dioxide (NO2), and ammonia (NH3).
+Environmental pollution and global warming expose your lungs to poisonous gases like sulfur dioxide (SO2), nitrogen dioxide (NO2), and ammonia (NH3).
 These gases are very harmful to your lungs and can cause diseases.
 So take measures that can increase your lung capacity.

 Early care of your respiratory system helps you live a long healthy life.
 Avoid bad habits like smoking.
 This can pollute and weaken lung function.
 Non-smokers have better outcomes when warding off respiratory diseases.

-To support the writing of useful articles about fitness, ClinicalPosters sells human anatomy charts, scientific posters and other products online.
-Also shop for ClinicalPins that include more than lapel pins or leave an encouraging comment to keep the work going.
-Visible content is optimized for device size.
+To support the writing of useful articles about fitness, ClinicalPosters sells human anatomy charts, scientific posters, and other products online.
+You may sponsor specific articles or remit a small donation.

 Co-author Zarsha Noureen is a writer specializing in beauty, health, and wellness.